Kansas State 72, George Washington 55

-Kansas State 72, George Washington 55: Shane Southwell scored a career-high 21 points to go along with five assists and four blocks as the host Wildcats won their eighth straight game.
+Kansas State 72, George Washington 55: Shane Southwell scored a career-high 21 points to go along with five assists and three blocks as the host Wildcats won their eighth straight game.

 Marcus Foster finished with 15 points and Thomas Gipson added 12 points and eight rebounds for Kansas State (10-3).
 The Wildcats, who came into the contest ranked eighth nationally in scoring defense (58.1), held the Colonials to 22 points below their season average.

-Note: (Updated: CHANGES Southwell blocks to three in Para 1)